 New York City officially crossed the 8 million mark for the first time in 2010, after seeing almost no net growth between 1950 and 2000.
 The city's population dropped by nearly a million during the 1970s due to migration to the suburbs, driven by increasing crime and decreasing economic prospects.
 The city rebounded throughout the 80s and has continued a slow upward climb in each census since.

 New York City Life Expectancy

-The latest research has shown that people who live in New York City live a lot longer than those who do not, and the margin is quite significant.
+The latest research shows that people who live in New York City have a higher life expectancy than the rest of the country.
 In 2010, the life expectancy of a person living in New York City was 80.9 years of age.
 This is 2.2 years longer than the life expectancy of the entire country, which is 78.7 years of age.
-That increase in life expectancy is actually 2 percent higher than the previous year (2009).
+That increase in life expectancy is 2 percent higher than the previous year (2009).
 This research was completed by New York City Mayor Michael R. Bloomberg and the city’s Department of Health.

 New York City Demographics

 According to the most recent ACS, the racial composition of New York City was: